 We absolutely love lamb in our family.
-Any occasion, any night of the week is a good night to prepare it.
+Any occasion, any night of the week, is an excellent night to prepare it.

 Here are a few of my tips:

 Crush the panko a bit with the pestle to cut down on the large chunks of it.
 It will give it a more refined flavor it as well.

 I used 1 tablespoon of whole black peppercorns and 1 tablespoon of whole mixed peppercorns.

 I love the combination better as the mixed peppercorn will have some sweet peppercorns and it will enhance the flavor.

 However, you can use either 2 tablespoons whole black or 2 tablespoons whole mixed or 1 tablespoon of each.
 Use what you have in hand.

 Pepper Crusted Racks of Lamb with Horseradish Creme Fraiche